Originally published on January 7, 2020, updated November 18, 2020

 ASIN variation misuses cases include, but are not limited to:

-Amazon says that it is generally acceptable to have a third party fulfill orders to customers on your behalf.
-You have to be the seller of record for your products and be identified as the seller on all packaging, inserts, invoices and packing slips.
+Amazon says that drop shipping is generally acceptable.
+To have a third party fulfill orders to customers on your behalf, you must be the seller of record for your products and be identified as the seller on all packaging, inserts, invoices, and packing slips.
 You are also responsible for returns.
 You may not:

-Amazon's full Drop Shipping Policy page has more detail.
+Amazon's full Drop Shipping Policy page has more details.

-A product that is being recalled by a government regulatory agency, a brand owner or a manufacturer may not be sold on Amazon.
-Amazon is notified of recalls a number of ways, and once a recall is announced Amazon will suppress all listings of products impacted by the recall.
+A product that is being recalled by a government regulatory agency, a brand owner, or a manufacturer may not be sold on Amazon.
+Amazon is notified of recalls in several ways.
+Once a recall is announced, Amazon will suppress all listings of products impacted by the recall.
 Amazon also notifies all past customers of a publicly announced recall.
 Then:

 The full process for recalls, in addition to the information you need to include in your Letter of Compliance, is on the Recalled Products page in Seller Central.